markbsigler/CodePipeline-MCP/PROMPT.md

   - Container Deployment
   - Session Management and Security
 - Document the process for adding new endpoints/tools.
-- Auto-generate API docs using Swagger UI or Redoc.
+- Auto-generate API docs using Swagger UI or Redoc, served at `/docs`.
+- Auto-generate and validate OpenAPI documentation in CI.
+- Ensure all served UIs/docs are accessible and support internationalization.

 ---

+## 6. Observability and Monitoring

+- Integrate metrics (Prometheus), distributed tracing (OpenTelemetry), and correlation IDs for all requests.
+- Structured logging with log levels and log correlation.
+- Health check endpoints beyond `/healthz`.
+- Metrics collection and performance monitoring.

+---

-## 6. Testing and Quality Assurance
+## 7. Testing and Quality Assurance

 - Use **Jest** for all tests.
 - Minimum 90% code coverage (unit, integration, e2e).